LeapFrog Enterprises (NYS: LF) is expected to report Q4 earnings on Feb. 6. Here's what Wall Street wants to see:

 The rich are different than you and me: They might not notice the moneymaking stories right under our noses.
 In our new report, "Middle-Class Millionaire-Makers: 3 Stocks Wall Street's Too Rich to Notice," we give you three Peter Lynch-inspired buy-what-you-know stocks for the 99%.
 Click here for instant access to this free report.

 The article It's Showtime for LeapFrog Enterprises originally appeared on Fool.com.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend LeapFrog Enterprises.
+The Motley Fool recommends LeapFrog Enterprises.
+The Motley Fool owns shares of LeapFrog Enterprises.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.